ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkColorSpaceKHR.md

 ## <a href="#_description" class="anchor"></a>Description

-- `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` specifies support for the sRGB color space.
+- `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` specifies support for the images in sRGB color space, encoded according to the sRGB specification.

 - `VK_COLOR_SPACE_DISPLAY_P3_NONLINEAR_EXT` specifies support for the
-  Display-P3 color space to be displayed using an sRGB-like EOTF (defined below).
+  images in Display-P3 color space, encoded using a Display-P3 transfer function.

 - `VK_COLOR_SPACE_EXTENDED_SRGB_LINEAR_EXT` specifies support for the
-  extended sRGB color space to be displayed using a linear EOTF.
+  images in extended sRGB color space, encoded using a linear transfer function.

 - `VK_COLOR_SPACE_EXTENDED_SRGB_NONLINEAR_EXT` specifies support for the
-  extended sRGB color space to be displayed using an sRGB EOTF.
+  images in extended sRGB color space, encoded according to the scRGB specification.

 - `VK_COLOR_SPACE_DISPLAY_P3_LINEAR_EXT` specifies support for the
-  Display-P3 color space to be displayed using a linear EOTF.
+  images in Display-P3 color space, encoded using a linear transfer function.

-- `VK_COLOR_SPACE_DCI_P3_NONLINEAR_EXT` specifies support for the DCI-P3
-  color space to be displayed using the DCI-P3 EOTF.
+- `VK_COLOR_SPACE_DCI_P3_NONLINEAR_EXT` specifies support for the images in DCI-P3 color space, encoded according to the DCI-P3 specification.
   Note that values in such an image are interpreted as XYZ encoded color data by the presentation engine.

-- `VK_COLOR_SPACE_BT709_LINEAR_EXT` specifies support for the BT709
-  color space to be displayed using a linear EOTF.
+- `VK_COLOR_SPACE_BT709_LINEAR_EXT` specifies support for the images in BT709 color space, encoded using a linear transfer function.

-- `VK_COLOR_SPACE_BT709_NONLINEAR_EXT` specifies support for the BT709
-  color space to be displayed using the SMPTE 170M EOTF.
+- `VK_COLOR_SPACE_BT709_NONLINEAR_EXT` specifies support for the images in BT709 color space, encoded according to the BT709 specification.

-- `VK_COLOR_SPACE_BT2020_LINEAR_EXT` specifies support for the BT2020
-  color space to be displayed using a linear EOTF.
+- `VK_COLOR_SPACE_BT2020_LINEAR_EXT` specifies support for the images in BT2020 color space, encoded using a linear transfer function.

-- `VK_COLOR_SPACE_HDR10_ST2084_EXT` specifies support for the HDR10
-  (BT2020 color) space to be displayed using the SMPTE ST2084 Perceptual Quantizer (PQ) EOTF.
+- `VK_COLOR_SPACE_HDR10_ST2084_EXT` specifies support for the images in HDR10 (BT2020) color space, encoded according to SMPTE ST2084 Perceptual Quantizer (PQ) specification.

-- `VK_COLOR_SPACE_DOLBYVISION_EXT` specifies support for the Dolby Vision (BT2020 color space), proprietary encoding, to be displayed using the SMPTE ST2084 EOTF.
+- `VK_COLOR_SPACE_DOLBYVISION_EXT` specifies support for the images in Dolby Vision (BT2020) color space, encoded according to SMPTE ST2084 Perceptual Quantizer (PQ) specification.
+The presentation engine is expected to use Dolby’s proprietary techniques to display the image.

-- `VK_COLOR_SPACE_HDR10_HLG_EXT` specifies support for the HDR10 (BT2020
-  color space) to be displayed using the Hybrid Log Gamma (HLG) EOTF.
+- `VK_COLOR_SPACE_HDR10_HLG_EXT` specifies support for the images in HDR10 (BT2020) color space, encoded according to the Hybrid Log Gamma (HLG) specification.

-- `VK_COLOR_SPACE_ADOBERGB_LINEAR_EXT` specifies support for the
-  AdobeRGB color space to be displayed using a linear EOTF.
+- `VK_COLOR_SPACE_ADOBERGB_LINEAR_EXT` specifies support for images in Adobe RGB color space, encoded using a linear transfer function.

 - `VK_COLOR_SPACE_ADOBERGB_NONLINEAR_EXT` specifies support for the
-  AdobeRGB color space to be displayed using the Gamma 2.2 EOTF.
+  images in Adobe RGB color space, encoded according to the Adobe RGB specification (approximately Gamma 2.2).

 - `VK_COLOR_SPACE_PASS_THROUGH_EXT` specifies that color components are used “as is”.
 This is intended to allow applications to supply data